confluentinc/tutorials/agentic-ai-model-tool-setup/flinksql/README.md

 SELECT
       AI_TOOL_INVOKE(
           'linear_mcp_model',
           'Create an issue from the following text using <LINEAR_TEAM_ID> as the team ID.
-I cannot log in to the online store.
+I can''t log in to the online store.
 It says that my account has been locked out.
-When I try the forgot password route, I don\'t get an email to reset it.
+When I try the forgot password route, I don''t get an email to reset it.
 Please help!', MAP[],
           MAP['create_issue', 'Create a new issue'],
           MAP[]